- What's On

 As part of the company you will create different projects throughout the year, devising your own pieces and performing on both traditional stages and in site-specific venues and festivals around the city.

-Who will be leading the CYC Dance sessions?
+Who will be leading the CYCC Dance sessions?

-Our CYC Dance Leader and Choreographer is Mel Knott, Lecturer in Community Dance at DMU and Curve Associate Artist.
-Our CYC Dance Assistant Choreographer is Liam Bone.
+Our CYCC Dance Leader and Choreographer is Mel Knott, Lecturer in Community Dance at DMU and Curve Associate Artist.
+Our CYCC Dance Assistant Choreographer is Liam Bone.

-What will I get from joining CYC Dance?
+What will I get from joining CYCC Dance?

-Both dance companies will be working towards newly devised performance pieces for the county youth dance platform Mass Movement, at the end of January 2020.
-There will also be a further performance opportunity in the Curve Studio at the end of the Summer term, plus potential opportunities at other city festivals and events.
+There will be performance opportunities in the Curve Studio and during the Summer term, plus potential opportunities at other city festivals and events.

 Dancers will also get: